 Coconut oil is just as effective and safe for our pets teeth and health as it is for our own.

 Aside from all the health benefits, coconut oil toothpaste is incredibly easy to make.
 All you need is an empty jar and a few ingredients:

-- Baking soda: helps with whitening, acts an abrasive to help clean your teeth
+- Baking Soda: helps with whitening, and acts an abrasive to help clean your teeth

-- Essential oils: will give your toothpaste a distinct flavor.
-We like Mint 🙂
+- Essential Oils: gives your toothpaste a distinct flavor.
+We like mint 🙂

 Once we made the change to coconut oil as toothpaste, we quickly realized that we wouldn’t go back to regular toothpaste.

 There’s nothing but positive benefits in making the switch, so why not give it a try?
-Just make sure you chose a raw organic coconut oil.
+Just make sure you chose a raw organic coconut oil products.